tahardi/bearclave/README.md

-# Simplifying Cloud-Based TEE Development
+# Cloud-Based TEE Development

 **Trusted Execution Environments (TEEs)** use specialized hardware and software to provide stronger confidentiality and integrity guarantees than what is afforded by traditional computing systems.
 For this reason, curious developers often want to explore TEE technology for securing sensitive workloads, but find themselves overwhelmed by steep learning curves and complicated requirements.
-The **Bearclave** project is a collection of code and documentation that aims to address these challenges.
+The _Bearclave_ project is a collection of code and documentation that aims to address these challenges.

 ## What's Included?

-- **Concepts** An overview of popular TEE platforms, including AWS Nitro, AMD SEV-SNP, and Intel TDX.
+- **Explanations** of TEE concepts and popular TEE platforms, including AWS Nitro, AMD SEV-SNP, and Intel TDX.
-- **Guides** Instructions for building and deploying TEE-based applications to the AWS and GCP clout platforms.
+- **Guides** for building and deploying TEE-based applications to AWS and GCP.
-- **SDK** A library that allows you to develop platform-agnostic Golang applications without having to worry about the underlying TEE implementations.
+- **SDK** for developing platform-agnostic Golang TEE applications.
-- **Examples** Practical code examples that demonstrate how to write, build, and deploy TEE-based applications.
+- **Examples** demonstrating how to write, build, and deploy real-world TEE-based applications.

 ## A Note on Costs